kclgeeksoc/kclgeeksoc.github.io/posts/about.md

 All of the events run by GeekSoc are open to everybody, and most of them are free.
 This is regardless of whether you are a student at King's College London, or whether you are a member of GeekSoc.
 Please come along!

-Though it's not needed to attend any of our events, we encourage you to become a member of GeekSoc.
-If you are a student at KCL this involves paying £6.00 to KCLSU, which you can do [here][kclsu-page].
+Though it's not needed to attend any of our events, we encourage you to become a member of GeekSoc if you are a student at KCL.
+This involves paying £6.00 to KCLSU, which you can do [here][kclsu-page].
 People who are not KCL students cannot become members in the same way.
 The benefits of becoming a member are:

 - You pay less to get into the few events we charge for.
 - You can stand and vote in the committee elections at the end of the year.